Sunday, 10 May 2020

 Onwards to Greggs in the manically packed Westfield Shopping Centre before the walk through the maze of corridors in Stratford station to find a Central line service to Barkingside.
 It seemed to be far further than I remembered.

-Annoyingly, the adjacent to the westbound platform, the ground was over five minutes walk away around Station Road and then back along to the ground entrance.
+Annoyingly, adjacent to the westbound platform, the ground was over a five-minute walk away around Station Road and then back along to the ground entrance.
 Admission was £5, while the programme was only available online; but free of charge.

 Forest would be the third different “home” club I’d seen in action at Oakside Stadium; after Barkingside, the original owners who were forced out in a rent increase by Redbridge; the other team I’d watched entertain opponents.